Huy-Ngo/acanban/docs/source/req/use-case.rst

 Basic Flow
 """"""""""

-1. Student requests to join task(s) in the task list.
+1. Student selects the task and and choose "Assign".
+2. Student choose the participant to assign to.
-2. System receives the request and allows Student to join the task(s).
+3. System receives the request and register the participant as assigned for that task.

 Alternative Flow
 """"""""""""""""